Sunday, September 29, 2019

 Atari 520 STFM Super Pack

 Arkanoid II Revenge of Doh, Beyond the Ice Palace, Black Lamp, Buggy Boy, Chopper X, Eddie Edwards Super Ski, Ikari Warriors, Marble Madness, Quadralien, Rana Rama, Return to Genesis, Road Wars, Seconds Out, Starquake, Summer Olympiad, Test Drive, Thrust, Thundercats, Wizball, Xenon, and Zynaps.
-Phew, 21 games!!!
+Hey, there was even on Organiser ;)

-Greetings to Róbert Tercsi and Marko Latvanen for
+Credits: My greetings to Róbert Tercsi and Marko Latvanen for their help.

 Tuesday, September 03, 2019